Crosswind landing: Significance

 In situations where a crosswind is present, the aircraft will drift laterally as it approaches the runway.
 This drift poses significant safety issues because safe operation of the undercarriage requires the body and track of the aircraft to be aligned with the runway at touch down.
 The landing gear designs of the "pioneer era" 1909 Bleriot XI, and the much later Cold War B-52 strategic jet heavy bomber, were designed and each built with an unusual feature to counteract the problem: with the B-52, all four of its landing gear bogies could be steered, allowing the aircraft to land with the wheels facing the direction of travel even if the nose was not pointed in the same direction.
 The Bleriot XI had pivoting main gear legs, which passively allowed the main gear wheels to castor together about each of their vertical axes as a unit to allow small-angle crosswind landings, with bungee-cord loaded rigging members between the lower ends of the main wheel forks, to bring the wheels back to a "directly-ahead" orientation after touchdown.

-If the crosswind landing is not executed safely, the aircraft may experience wingstrike, where a wing hits the runway.
+If the crosswind landing is not executed safely, the aircraft may experience a wingstrike, where a wing hits the runway.